Today’s going to be fun.

 This report shows you the most popular pages on your competitor’s site.

-Now, under the Est. Visits (Estimated Visits) column, I want you to click on “view all” for the first few results.
+Now, under the Est. Visits (Estimated Visits) column, click on “view all” for the first few results.

 Every time you do that it shows you all of the keywords that drive traffic to that page.

-The one difference though, is that I want you to check out some of the URLs on the Top Pages report.
+The one difference though, is that I want you to check out some of the URLs on the Top Pages by Traffic report.

-Click on over to the site so you can see the type of content they are writing.
-This is important because it will give you an idea of the types of content that Google likes to rank.
+Click over to the site so you can see the type of content they are writing.
+This is important because it will give you an idea of the content Google is currently ranking high.

-When you create similar pages (I will teach you how to do this shortly), it will allow you to get similar results to your competition over time.
+When you create similar pages (I will teach you how to do this shortly), you’ll see similar results to your competition over time.